Eating Disorder Treatment Center

 Eating disorders develop during the teenage and young adult years and affect young women more than any other population.
 Eating Disorders can coexist with other psychological and medical issues such as low self-esteem, depression, anxiety, emotional regulation issues, and substance abuse.
 Eating disorders can be difficult to diagnose because most times the person keeps their behaviors hidden from others.
 These disorders are serious, causing life-threatening health issues and can be fatal if left untreated.

-What Eating Disorders are There?
+What Kinds of Eating Disorders are There?

 There are three main types of eating disorders: